 It can be a little difficult for some people to grasp, and that’s not just because it has a thicker shaft.
 It’s a lot different.

 These are mainly the 6 main benefits, in my opinion, of using a specialty bar for squats.

 No longer hitting the brights on walkouts, the bigger thicker bar is going to feel a lot better on your back, especially with the knurling, and again if you’re competing in a Federation that uses one it’s good to have one in your back pocket.

-It’s a lot more versatile than this which is predominantly just for back squats so again for a lot of people number one paying a lot of money 💰 and the number two not using it as much as you would like is a drawback.
+It’s a lot more versatile than this, which is predominantly just for back squats.
+So for a lot of people, #1 paying a lot of money 💰 and #2 not using it as much as you would like is a drawback.

 That way, you don’t have to spend $500 on a barbell that you probably don’t need.

-Yes, it’s beneficial, but again you could easily fix that without dropping money on this squat bar 💸 and could put that towards buying other things for your own gym as far as getting a better rack on your back.
-Yes, the knurling is good, all that good stuff, but for a lot of people that are not going to make a huge difference.
+Yes, it’s beneficial, but again you could easily fix that without dropping money on specialty squat bar 💸 and could put that towards buying other things for your own gym as far as getting a better power rack on your back.
+Ya, the knurling is good, all that good stuff, but for a lot of people that are not going to make a huge difference.

-At the end of the day there’s pros, there’re cons like I said, I think they’re extremely beneficial if you’re looking for your very first specialty barbell. 💯
+At the end of the day there’s pros, there’re cons of squat bar.
+Like I said, I think they’re extremely beneficial if you’re looking for your very first specialty barbell. 💯